LOTUS mouthpieces are

 7M = Bach D cup + Lotus 7 rim, GR 64M, Monette B7LD S1, Bob Reeves 41M, Schilke 11B, Warburton 6M, YAMAHA 11B4

-Beginners and young students who need help extending their range to broaden their playing interests.
+Beginners or young students who need help extending their range to broaden their playing interests.

 Piccolo trumpet players who want to get away from too bright a sound.